AlanLai200/XDPOS/README.md

 Propose Masternode-holder need to upload 3 Third party certification for KYC and AML : The one who wants to become a masternode needs to complete the KYC Process.
 This document will be open to public.

 4. Validator Node- Delegate Selection
 One who become the part of the masternode network need to stake XDC and the XDC will be locked.
 No one can be the part of the network node without staking XDC.
-Minimum 1000000 XDC (After 1 Year stake criteria should be reduce by 20% and lowest can go upto 10000 XDC not below 10000 XDC )
+Minimum 1000000 XDC
 Highest 21 XDC stake based node will be act as Validator node.
 Rest node will be act as backup node or/and act as private node to host internal use case application and they can able to connect public node using parity bridge.
 Total masternode should be cap to 5000

 5. Backup/Private Nodes
 Incase, if one of the delegate is down out of 21 node, then the 1st waiting delegate node (22nd node) according to the stake will join the network and the node which was down will be removed from the network for 5 days.
 Once the down node is ready to function, it will send a message into the network about its availability and it will again enter the network by replacing the node which replaced it provided it holds higher stake.